Geography: location (in Europe), bordering countries and waters

 The main spatial planning instruments at each territorial level and plan hierarchy

-The National Planning Framework (NPF) is at the apex of the hierarchy of plans, which are primarily policy frameworks at national, regional, county and local area plan level (Figure 3).
+The National Planning Framework (NPF) is at the apex of the hierarchy of plans, which are primarily policy frameworks at national, regional, county and local area plan level (see Figure: The Irish planning system: the hierarchy of plans).
 The county and city and in general the local level plans are also land use plans and include zoning objectives.
 The strategies and plans are subject to the requirements of the Strategic Environmental Assessment (SEA), the Appropriate Assessment (AA) of habitats and the Strategic Flood Risk Assessment (SFRA) (P&D 2000 (as amended), Section 10(1)(D) and Section 19(4 & 5).

 The National Planning Framework (NPF)